Key Takeaways

 Modify the Name

-One of the most straightforward approaches is to modify the name slightly.
+One of the most straightforward approaches to take when your desired business name is taken is to modify it slightly.
 Adding a distinctive prefix or suffix, altering the spelling, or incorporating your initials can make the name unique without deviating too far from your original vision.

 For example, if your desired name is “Tech Innovations LLC” and is unavailable, you might consider alternatives such as “Innovative Tech Solutions LLC” or “Tech Innovations Co.”